 - Advanced Practice Registered Nurse (APRN) – APRNs treat and diagnose patients in need, and may prescribe medications.
 There are many types of APRNs, all taking on an advanced scope of practice and an expanded role than the registered nurse.
 For this reason, APRNs require at least a master’s degree in Nursing (MSN) to become licensed in this role.

-- Critical Care Nurse – Critical care nurses are registered nurses that work in intensive care units.
+- Critical Care Nurse – Critical care nurses are registered nurses who work in intensive care units.
 They provide complex care to those with critical illnesses or serious injuries that require rigorous care.
 With this, many critical care nurses hold a Bachelor’s in Nursing (BSN) degree.

 - Family Nurse Practitioner – Family Nurse Practitioners, commonly called FNPs, act as primary care providers for patients.
 They assess patients, coordinate treatment plans, prescribe medications, and have an advanced scope of work.
 Becoming an FNP requires a master’s degree.